 Now, I just decided to Google how often I should post and it seems that my observations are in line with the recommendations.
 It is best to post 2-4 times per week, with an average of 11 posts per month in order to see the best traffic.
 In my own data, I can see that I need at least 10 posts per month to keep my views growing.

 So, my commitment from October through December to finish out 2021 is to write at least 11 new blog posts per month.
 As I currently have 75 blog posts, that would put me over 100 for the year, which is an attainable and realistic goal.
+And would help my consistency in blogging.

 I will use data and inspiration to choose content by monitoring posts that seem to do well.
 For instance, the blog posts with the most likes seem to be about time management, money, or technology.
 But, it would be very helpful if you comment below on any articles you would like to see me write more about!